-PFERDEHEILKUNDE publishes peer reviewed original articles, reviews, and case reports from all fields of equine medicine in German and English language as well as abstracts of the international scientific literature.
+PEM publishes peer reviewed original articles, reviews, and case reports from all fields of equine medicine in German and English language as well as abstracts of the international scientific literature.
 Only manuscripts that had not been published or submitted to another journal before can be accepted.
-Manuscripts have to be submitted directly to the production editor.

 Manuscripts must be submitted as a Word file.
 The paper must be written in excellent British English grammar and style, with spelling following the Oxford English Dictionary.
 Do not use italic font, underline text or number paragraphs.
 The title of the manuscript should be given in both English and German, followed by the full names of all authors, the name of the institute at which the work has been conducted, and at least five key words in both English and German.
 Please send manuscripts by e-mail (up to 10 Mb) or Wetransfer (more than 10 Mb).

 Manuscripts written in german language must contain a german and an english abstract of at least 500 words summarizing the aim of the study, materials and methods, results, and conclusion.
 In manuscripts written in english language the abstract must be more detailed, with a minimum of 1000 and a maximum of 1500 words, and should include figure and table citations.
 If the author(s) cannot provide a extended german summary, the publisher can arrange translation into german against a translation fee of 50-100 €.